 Memories of Conquest, winner of the 2013 Howard F. Cline Memorial Prize and the 2013 Murdo MacLeod Prize, tells the story of thousands of Nahuas and Oaxacans who invaded Guatemala alongside the Spanish in the 1520s.
 Some remained in Central America as colonists, and created a new ethnic identity for themselves as “Mexicanos.”

-As it turned out, other scholars were exploring similar cases throughout the region.
-Hence the edited volume I did with Michel Oudijk in 2007, Indian Conquistadors, which calls for a deeper consideration of why and how Mesoamericans joined the conquest wars against their own apparent interests.
+As it turned out, other scholars were noticing similar patterns throughout the region.
+Hence the edited volume I did with Michel Oudijk in 2007, Indian Conquistadors.

 My current research looks at the circulation of goods and people along the Pacific Coast of Oaxaca, Guatemala, and El Salvador from the fifteenth to the early seventeenth centuries.
 I’m also working with archaeologist William Fowler to compare the messy military, environmental, and diplomatic realities of the earliest Spanish settlements in Central America: the two Ciudad Viejas of Guatemala and El Salvador.